antweiss/antweiss-hugo-src/content/blog/new-directions.md

 You know what?

-I'll do another blog posts where I review all of the trends we're seeing and point out the gaps we intend to close.
+I'll do another blog post soon where I review all of the trends we're seeing and point out the gaps we intend to close.
 And yes - there are plenty of gaps!

 But right now it's buzzing and tingling and there's a lot of this wonderful but hard to bear excitement of going through a transition.